rack/rack-cache/doc/configuration.markdown

 private cache control semantics.
 The default value is `['Authorization', 'Cookie']`.
-If any of these headers are present in the request, the response is considered private and will not be cached _unless_ the response is explicitly marked public (e.g., `Cache-Control: public`).
+If any of these headers are present in the request, the response is considered private and will not be cached _unless_ the response is explicitly marked public (e.g., `cache-control: public`).

 ### `allow_reload`

 A boolean specifying whether reload requests sent by the client should be honored by the cache.
-When this option is enabled (`rack-cache.allow_reload` is `true`), requests that include a `Cache-Control: no-cache` header cause the cache to discard anything it has stored for the request and ask that the response be fully generated.
+When this option is enabled (`rack-cache.allow_reload` is `true`), requests that include a `cache-control: no-cache` header cause the cache to discard anything it has stored for the request and ask that the response be fully generated.

-Most browsers include a `Cache-Control: no-cache` header when the user performs a "hard refresh" (e.g., holding `Shift` while clicking the "Refresh" button).
+Most browsers include a `cache-control: no-cache` header when the user performs a "hard refresh" (e.g., holding `Shift` while clicking the "Refresh" button).

 *IMPORTANT: Enabling this option globally allows all clients to break your cache.*